Mastercard/flow/assert/assert-junit5/README.md

 measurements cover 100, 1,000 and 7,000 nodes in fork, chain and two-predecessor graphs, plus deep/inverted basis paths and siblings sharing absent bases, counting basis lookups and retained-edge visits; these are operation-count evidence, not a whole-run speedup or a workload benchmark.
-Native fan-in remains guarded.

 Legacy `Flocessor` users do not automatically participate.
 Use the prepared serial caller with the same declarations for explicit serial cooperation, or explicitly